brianom95/brianom95.github.io/_posts/2015-02-09-aconcagua.md

 I first heard of Aconcagua while climbing [Kilimanjaro](kilimanjaro) in 2022.
 Slowly the mountain became the centerpiece of a much larger plan.
 I begun a gap year in July 2024 with [Elbrus](elbrus), for which I bought most of the expedition gear I'd need and learned many of the necessary skills.
 In the months afterwards I backpacked through [Central America](backpacking-ca) and South America while acclimatising specifically for Aconcagua.

 Every two weeks leading up to the climb I summited a 6,000m peak: [Cotopaxi](ecuador), [Chimborazo](ecuador), [Chachani](chachani) and [Huayna Potosí](huayna).
-Between those I completed more than ten hikes above 5,000m and even swam at that altitude.
+In between those I completed more than ten hikes above 5,000m and even swam above that altitude.
 Combined with lots of running and hiking, I arrived in Mendoza feeling as prepared as I possibly could.

 The gear was a nightmare, trying to get my 150L expedition duffel over from Ireland.
 No courier would ship to Argentina, so I sent it to Santiago in Chile instead.
 There were customs delays, threats of enormous import fees and weeks of stress before I eventually got the bag and flew it onwards to Mendoza.
 I was unbelievably relieved when it finally appeared at the airport.

-The key gear
+It's advisable to rent double boots and crampons because they'll take a battering, but I preferred to have my own to know they'd fit.
+I use La Sportiva Olympus Mons, with Petzl Vasak crampons and was just careful with them.
+Then I had heavy Rab down layers, Julbo glasses, a Rab -40degC expedition sleeping bag, and all my usual kit.
+I packed it into a 90L Osprey Mutant which I love, best bag on the market in my opinion, and had a small bag for the hike into Plaza de Mulas.

 <p align="center" width="100%">
     <img width="300" src="/images/aconcagua04.jpeg">